 Donald A. Baer Worldwide Chairman and CEO of the strategic communications firm Burson-Marsteller and Chairman of the research firm Penn, Schoen & Berland

-Mr. Baer has been a leader and executive in media and communications for a wide range of important business, government and non-profit organizations.
-He has had extensive strategic, operational and creative experience at the White House, global companies and major media organizations.
+Mr. Baer has been a leader and executive in media and communications for a wide range of business, government, and nonprofit organizations.
+In 2014, he was elected chair of the PBS Board of Directors and to the board of directors at Meredith, a major media company.
 From 1998 to 2007, he was Discovery Communications senior vice president for strategy and development.
 He was a senior adviser to President Bill Clinton, including stints as his director of strategic planning and communications and as chief speechwriter/director of speechwriting and research.
 A former media lawyer, reporter, and magazine editor, Baer has won two Writers Guild of America awards for his work on the annual Kennedy Center Honors TV production.
 He also led the creation of Silverdocs, the American Film Institute and Discovery Communications' annual documentary festival.

 Afsaneh M. Beschloss President and CEO of The Rock Creek Group